JKinsella04/OperationPheasant/engineBook/11-teamIntros.md

 # Team Intros
 <!-- We need a team photo and photos of each person. -->
-This year our team is composed of 5 people, Brody, Derek, Dylan, Ian, and Jack.
+This year our team is composed of 5 students, Brody, Derek, Dylan, Ian, and Jack.
 - Brody
 -- This is his third year doing VEX Robotics and his third year with us.
 He is the lead strategist, is a drive team member, and lead Scout.
 - Derek